 Patacones (known as tostones in Central America) are twice-fried rounds of green plantain.
 Fried green plantain (plátano verde) is a starchy and sweet snack and they work great as an appetizer as well.

-4 cups water (salted, or amount needed to cover plantains)
+4 cups water, or amount to cover plantains

 Plantains become sweeter and less starchy as they ripen, but they also lose their firmness.
 That is not ideal for this recipe.
 You'll find it best to use plantains that are still green and just starting to ripen, showing a touch of yellow on the skin.

-- Place the plantain slices in a bowl of salted water to soak for 1 hour.
+Place the plantain slices in a bowl with 1/2 teaspoon salt and 4 cups water to soak for 1 hour.

 After soaking, peel the plantain slices.
 If the peel does not come off easily, make a slit through the skin with a sharp knife, then peel it off.
 Place the peeled plantain slices on paper towels and pat dry.